 Your conviction will only be overturned if you can prove that

-This is because an appeal is not a new trial or retrial of the case.
+An appeal is not a new trial/retrial of the case.
 An appeal is a request for a higher court (that is, an appellate court) to review a decision of a lower court (that is, the Superior Court, frequently referred to as the trial court).

 - if so, whether the result may have been different had the error not occurred.

-So what are the types of legal errors that the appellate court will review?
+What are the types of legal errors that the appellate court will review?

-What are the grounds on which to appeal a criminal conviction
+What are the grounds on which to appeal a criminal conviction?

 - a judge permitting the jury to hear evidence that never should have been admitted,

 - a prosecutor acting unethically, and